Head of Online Medical Content

 At the end of the day, you mustn't be paying for what you ultimately don't need.

-Here is our consumer tick list for those who are thinking about upgrading or purchasing Bluetooth hearing aids and some questions you might want to ask your audiologist:
+Here is our consumer tick list for those who are thinking about upgrading or purchasing Bluetooth hearing aids, and some questions you might want to ask your audiologist:

-However, to help you find the best Bluetooth hearing aids on the market, we have consulted a panel of two of our audiologists to provide recommendations based on their own experiences and expertise.
+To help you find the best Bluetooth hearing aids on the market, we have consulted a panel of two of our audiologists to provide recommendations based on their own experiences and expertise.

-The Phonak Audeo Infinio Sphere i90 hearing aids are an advanced solution for those seeking seamless connectivity and great sound quality.
+The Phonak Audeo Infinio Ultra Sphere i90 hearing aids are an advanced solution for those seeking seamless connectivity and great sound quality.
 These devices leverage advanced Bluetooth technology to directly stream audio from smartphones, tablets, and TVs.
-This means you can enjoy crystal-clear phone calls, immersive music, and clear TV dialogue, all without the need for additional accessories.

 Phonak has also long been known for its robust connectivity, offering classic Bluetooth to pair with a variety of devices like smartphones, tablets, and computers.
 Their unique dual streaming capability allows you to connect to two devices simultaneously, a feature unmatched by other hearing aid brands.

-The Infinio Sphere i90 takes connectivity to the next level.
+The Infinio Ultra Sphere i90 takes connectivity to the next level.
 Hands-free calling is now supported, and the transmission power has been significantly improved, ensuring a more stable connection over longer distances.
-This enhanced connectivity translates to superior audio quality and smoother transitions between different audio sources.

-A small, discreet rechargeable custom In Ear offering with the innovative IX platform technology.
-This In-Ear rechargeable hearing aid brings optimum hearing technology and discretion that is custom-made for extra comfort every day.
-Custom-made means that the hearing aid itself is adapted to fit your unique ear shape or 'ear anatomy', so it is even more discreet.
+A small, discreet rechargeable custom In-Ear offering with the innovative IX platform technology.
+This premium In-Ear rechargeable hearing aid brings optimum hearing technology and discretion that is custom-made for extra comfort every day.

-The Insio offers state-of-the-art Bluetooth connectivity to both iPhone and Android devices to stream calls, music, and TV audio directly through to your devices.
+The Insio offers state-of-the-art Bluetooth connectivity to both iPhone and Android devices to stream calls, music, and TV audio directly to your devices.
 You can also enjoy the benefits of connecting to the Signia app and Signia Assistant for further personalisation.

-The Insio 7IX incorporates the successful Integrated Xperience platform, giving you a reduction in hearing effort and clear speech in conversation - even on the go and in any hearing situation.
 All in all, this device achieves a great balance of sound quality for wearers with mild to moderate hearing loss who want great Bluetooth features from an In-Ear aid.

 A popular Bluetooth hearing aid with AI-powered natural sound.
 This Oticon hearing aid is a discreet rechargeable style with technology for you to gain from all relevant sounds and supports how your brain works naturally.

-Advancing on their already successful BrainHearing technology philosophy and combining the Deep Neural Network and the new Solaris platform.
 This means you will benefit from more of the meaningful sounds around you, more balance and clarity of all the little details, and more captures of the special moments that sound brings to life.

-In fact, Intent 1 mirrors a lot of the benefits found in Audeo Lumity at a similar price.
-One of the differences is how these two products deal with background noise.
-Whilst Intent uses a more natural open sound portrayed in 360 degrees that mirrors the way our brain naturally hears (this is where the AI comes in) - Lumity focuses more on speech to reduce the effect of background noise.
+Whilst Intent uses a more natural open sound portrayed in 360 degrees that mirrors the way our brain naturally hears (this is where the AI comes in), Lumity focuses more on speech to reduce the effect of background noise.
+Neither approach is better: it depends on your lifestyle and listening preferences.

 Auracast Bluetooth technology will be integrated into hearing aids, revolutionising auditory assistance.
 With its advanced connectivity, Auracast enables direct streaming of phone calls, music, and other audio content from smartphones and compatible devices.
-This innovation enhances the hearing aid user experience, providing crystal-clear sound quality and eliminating background noise.

 Auracast's low-energy consumption also helps to prolong battery life, ensuring extended usage without interruption.
 Its user-friendly interface simplifies device pairing and customisation, supporting hearing personalisation.

-You might be new to hearing aids, or you might be thinking about upgrading and wondering which device would be right for you or you simply might want more information on Bluetooth hearing aids on the market.
+You might be new to hearing aids, or you might be thinking about upgrading and wondering which device would be right for you, or you simply might want more information on Bluetooth hearing aids on the market.

 If you are considering this type of hearing aid, it's a good idea to speak with an audiologist to determine the best option for your specific needs.

 Call us free on 0800 567 7621 and one of our experts will be happy to advise you.
-Or click on a button below to discover more about the different types of Bluetooth hearing aids.
+Or click on the button below to discover more about the different types of Bluetooth hearing aids.

 Do not spend hundreds of pounds without getting a second opinion from us.

-Hearing aid apps generally connect directly to various smart devices using Bluetooth, so wearers can control their hearing aid features and settings like programs and volume.
+Not only are the prices great, but the service is fantastic!
+Many thanks to your team.Hearing aid apps generally connect directly to various smart devices using Bluetooth, so wearers can control their hearing aid features and settings like programs and volume.
 Program management is a great tool, as you can use a range of feature sets in different environments to help you hear better.
 For instance, hearing speech clearly whilst walking in the park with a friend.

 By using a TV Adapter you can sit back and enjoy your favourite programmes with audio straight to your Bluetooth hearing aids.
 You can control the volume of your TV, balance environmental sounds, and easily switch between multiple Bluetooth-enabled devices.